 Living Waters for the World is a ministry of the Synod of Living Waters of the Presbyterian Church USA.
 LWW works to introduce water filtration systems and plans for communities and neighborhoods in areas where safe drinking/cooking water is in short supply.
 In 2007 First Presbyterian Church partnered with Fayetteville’s Rotary Club to send a team to Guastatoya, Guatemala for installation, maintenance and operation of a water filtration system (installed and operating since 2008).
 Since this first installation, several teams have returned to Guatemala to do check-ups, maintenance, education and new installations.

-Each November, First Presbyterian Church hosts a unique fair-trade shopping event that benefits artisans from more than 30 developing countries.
+Each November, FPC hosts a fair trade shopping event that benefits artisans from more than 30 developing countries.
 10,000 Villages provides them income by marketing their handicrafts and by telling their stories.

-The “Fear Knots” are a group of knitters, of all skill levels, who meet each Tuesday morning to prayerfully make prayer shawls for people who need comfort and reassurance of God’s love.
+“Fear Knots” Prayer Shawl Knitters is a group that meets each Tuesday morning to prayerfully make prayer shawls for people who need comfort and reassurance of God’s love.

 For more information on these programs, including our utility assistance program, please contact the church office.